TheTrustedComputer/Four-The-Win/README.md

 To be announced.

 ## Contribution and Bug Reporting
 Four the Win! is mostly working as intended.
 Feel free to contribute since I am still working on this project although slowly.
-If you find any bugs in my program, please open an issue, and I will attempt to debug them.
+If you discover any bugs in my program, please open an issue, and I will attempt to debug them.
 It is not guareteed I will fix all given issues in a timely manner.